 My office was on the Champs Elysees.
 The Champs Elysees is the most famous street in Paris and probably the world.
 It has so many fancy shops (most are too expensive for me).
 The Louis Vuitton store is ridiculous.
-There are so many shops and neat things to see that you could easily spend a couple hours window shopping or enjoying a drink at one of the many cafes.

 It was quite an experience to walk this street everyday.
 And it might have been a good thing that my office didn't face the street - I don't think I would have gotten anything done if it had.